-The two bars of Pellas et Melisande by Debussy in Fig. B.7 are an example.
-The bottom staff (trumpet) has only one voice, while the top staff (2 flutes) has 2, thus giving a total of 3 voices.
+The two bars from Pellas et Melisande by Debussy in Fig. B.7 are an example.
+The bottom staff, that for the trumpet, has only one voice, while the top staff (for the flutes) has 2, thus giving a total of 3 voices.